TomeBorges/Bokeh/README.md

 Market representation using Bokeh module.

 File location of the data to be represented is hardcoded.
-Data should be stored in a folder called "Data".
+Data should be stored in a folder called "Data/".

-Resulting HTML will be saved on a folder called "HTMLs".
+Resulting HTML will be saved on a folder called "HTMLs/".

 ### Prerequisites
 * [Bokeh](https://bokeh.pydata.org/en/latest/)